mastershadow/roccatello.it/content/post/switched-to-forestry-io.md

 image = "https://res.cloudinary.com/roccatello/image/upload/v1545491239/samples/landscapes/nature-mountains.jpg"

 +++
-Some days ago I've switched from Wordpress to Hugo.
+Some days ago I've switched from Wordpress to Hugo, as I was looking for a zero maintenance solution after deploy.

-Wordpress is a very versatile CMS and that's why I was looking for a static CMS for Hugo.
+But Wordpress is a very versatile CMS and that's why I was looking for a static CMS for Hugo.
 After looking for a while I've found Forestry and I'm giving it a try.
+This is the first post using this system.

 Also I've moved website source to GitHub :smile: